 If you want to experience some of the most haunting views, The Holy Island of Lindisfarne sits in a remote part of the North East, not far from Berwick-Upon-Tweed, and overlooks spellbinding scenery.
 There is a rich religious heritage here as well as a cornucopia of flora and fauna, making it an inspiring place for writers, photographers, artists, scientists and historians.

 Alternatively, when you stay at one of these luxury hotels in North East England, why not take a walk along part of Hardrian’s Wall, one of the country’s most famous World Heritage Sites.
-Either side of this notable landmark, ancient ruins echo the fascinating past.
+Either side of this notable landmark, ancient ruins echo the fascinating history.